 The data displayed in Table 2 indicate that the minimum factor loading is 0.72 and is significant (p < 0.001).
-The minimum AVE is 0.57 (GSB), and the minimum CR is 0.85 (EI and SD).
+The minimum AVE is 0.57 (GSB), and the minimum CR is 0.85.
 The Fornell and Larcker criterion is also met, as shown in Table 2.
 Each item loading is above 0.70.
 These data support the measurement model’s reliability and validity.
 Finally, Table 3 demonstrates that all indicators load strongly with their construct and do not have stronger connections with other constructs (Segars & Grover, 1998).
 In conclusion, the statistical analyses confirmed that the reliability and convergent and discriminant validity of the measurement model are satisfactory.